Spiti Valley Itinerary (& Circuit Road Trip) from Shimla

 Day 6: Charang to Tabo monastery drive

-Village walk in Charang (altitude 3400 mtr) and visit Rangrik monastery which is more than thousands years old.
+Village walk in Charang (altitude 3400 mtr) and visit Rangrik monastery which is more than thousands of years old.
 Charang has Zanskar kind of landscape and houses and similar to houses built by the people of Zanskar region.

 Drive to Thangi and visit to Lochwa monastery located in the middle of Thangi village.
 Visit Moorang fort and Moorang village.